himanshi013in/Byteverse_Champ/README.md

-# Docmedsync
+# MedBridge (DocMedSync)

-- Docmedsync is a decentralized solution for Electronic Medical Records sharing systems (EMR).
+- MedBridge is an ecosytem whose product DocMedSync, it is a decentralized solution for Electronic Medical Records sharing systems (EMR).
 - It uses Ethereum network and IPFS technology.
 - Only authorized people and registered Medical Institutes can access your records.